cjc1103/Audio-Archive-Toolbox/README.md

  * Description
  * AATB has seven mutually exclusive primary modes:
  * (1) Create compressed audio files from WAV format audio files.
 Current audio compression formats
- *     are MP3, AAC/M4A, OGG, OPUS, ALAC, and FLAC, but others may be added.
+ *     are MP3, AAC (M4A), OGG, OPUS, ALAC, and FLAC, but others may be added.
  *     Secondary functions include:
  *     o Create MD5 checksum for all compressed audio files
  *     o Create FLAC fingerprint (FFP) files for all FLAC files